shaloo/sample-auth-cognito/README.md

 * AWS Cognito

 Note, no built-in plug and play login UI is used.
-No UI for passwordless either.